 money in various ways to provide education equipment, and are

 funding the sponsorship of a set of triplets at Abuko.
 They have

 since established links with Serrekunda LBS and Banyaka LBS.

-Walton-on-the-Hill, Surrey.
-They have provided play equipment
+Walton-on-the-Hill, Surrey, which closed in 2017.
+They provided play equipment

 for the nursery classes at